 GA228 DIGITAL PRE-PRESS (3.5 credits/60 clock hours) Students develop skillsets for the creation of properly-prepared digital pre-press documents including scanned and edited images, object-defined graphics and text through the integration of a variety of files.
 The place of digital page make-up in modern print production is studied, as are specialty finishing, bindery techniques and a variety of methods of providing digital files to commercial printers.
-Prerequisites: Electronic Design I (Quark), Electronic Design II (InDesign), Intro to Computer Graphics (Photoshop) and Computer Graphics - Illustrator.
+Prerequisites: Electronic Design I (Quark) or Electronic Design I, Electronic Design II (InDesign) or Electronic Design II, Intro to Computer Graphics (Photoshop) and Computer Graphics - Illustrator.